codesupport/api/README.md

 If any NPM dependencies are installed or uninstalled, docker might not pick up the changes to the NPM dependencies.
 To fix this, run `docker:rebuild`.
 This will rebuild the image and refresh any cached NPM packages.

 ### **Without Docker**
 The application can also be ran without Docker.
-In this case, Node.js version 12 or later and a PostgreSQL server instance is required.
+In this case, Node.js version 12 or later (tested with 16.13) and a PostgreSQL server instance is required.

 Copy *.env.example* and rename it to *.env*, then fill out the required PostgreSQL login details for your PostgreSQL server.
 Start the app by running the *start:debug* npm script.